Young Scholars Summer Research Institute

 Video produced by Mohamad Chamas and Rahima Rahi, with guidance from Bruce Orenstein, Artist in Residence with the Samuel Dubois Cook Center On Social Equity, documenting the Cook Center's Young Scholars Summer Research Institute.

-All 2017 Young Scholars Summer Research Institute applications must be completed and submitted by Friday, May 26th.
+The 2017 Young Scholars Summer Research Institute application is now closed.
 Notification of application status for the 2017 Young Scholars Summer Research Institute will be shared Friday, June 2nd, 2017.

 The Young Scholars Summer Research Institute is a three-week program that provides middle and high-school students enrolled in Durham Public Schools (DPS) in Durham, North Carolina, with training to enhance their writing, research, and presentation skills.
 The program is sponsored by the Samuel Cook Center on Social Equity at Duke University in partnership with Durham Public Schools (DPS).
 In keeping with the Samuel DuBois Cook Center’s central mission as a community of scholars engaged in the study of the causes and consequences of inequality, program participants will explore curriculum related to the economic, political, social, and cultural dimensions of inequality.
 During the Young Scholars Summer Research Institute, students receive instruction from distinguished middle and high school teachers, university professors, and leaders from community organizations.
 The program’s main focus is on the development of the students’ research, writing, presentation, and critical-inquiry skills, culminating in a capstone presentation of the student’s individual research projects.

 Enhance student research, writing, and presentation skills within an academically high-achieving environment

 - Facilitate student ownership of learning and develop tools for critical inquiry